 The cost to the NHS of treating pressure ulcers and related conditions is up to £4 billion a year, with the most severe cases ranging from £11,000 to £40,000 per person.
-Patients should not have to endure the pain and suffering related to pressure ulcers and the emphasis is now on the Trust to prove how they have learned from the admitted failings in Mrs Paver's pressure management care.
+Patients should not have to endure the pain and suffering related to pressure ulcers and the emphasis is now on the Hospital Trust to prove how they have learned from the admitted failings in Mrs Paver's pressure management care.

 "When a patient cannot give consent to a medical procedure because they do not have capacity the final decision rests with the clinicians.
 However, this does not mean that they need not involve those close relatives, friends or others who take an interest in the patient's welfare.
 The Mental Health Act 2005 requires doctors to do so where it is practical and appropriate." says our solicitor.

-"This is a very sad case and the family hope that as a result of bringing these issues to the fore the Trust will offer training and reassurance that there will not be a recurrence of such disturbingly inadequate hospital care."
+"This is a very sad case and the family hope that as a result of bringing these issues to the fore the Hospital Trust will offer training and reassurance that there will not be a recurrence of such disturbingly inadequate hospital care."

 In substantiating the complaint of poor mouth care, the Leeds Safeguarding Adults Partnership reported following their investigation that was initiated in June 2011 that "no specific care plan was in use, the care plan used was insufficient…artificial saliva took 3 days from ordering to be delivered…(Doris) required greater care but nursing staff were not always available and the Trust should introduce mouth care as standard."

-Notwithstanding the substantiated complaint of inadequate mouth care the Trust denied the allegation.
+Notwithstanding the substantiated complaint of inadequate mouth care the Hospital Trust denied the allegation.
 Undeterred and unconvinced by the denial Simpson Millar fought on and subsequently the Trust conceded that some aspects of Doris' oral care was negligent.

 "When I went to go and see Mum she was in pain many times and was crying out, she said the pain was wicked" recalls Val.
 The Safeguarding report recorded that the Trust's staffing levels fell short of the agreed levels.
-The Trust admitted that Doris' pain management was substandard.
+The Hospital Trust admitted that Doris' pain management was substandard.